evanezcent/Selenium-Training/README.md

 # Selenium-Training
-Training automating test using selenium, I do this thing because of my Lecture Task, Really !
+Training automation test using selenium, I do this thing because of my lecture task, Really !

 ## How to use